- New York-based Marxist attorney

 - Former co-host of a WABC radio program

-“I suppose what cured me of that type of Zionism was actually emigrating to Israel [in the 1970s].
-I was expecting to see this paradise of Jews working together, living in peace and harmony with their neighbors, building a country.
+“I suppose what cured me of that type of Zionism was actually emigrating to Israel.
+I was expecting to see this paradise of Jews working together, living in peace and harmony with their neighbors ...
 Instead, what I saw was this terrible racist country in which a small elite of Zionists controlled a Jewish working class and terrorized the Palestinian population.
 It was like being in the United States, except instead of the White establishment it was the Jewish establishment.
 I found out that the people I had more in common with, the people whose physical company I enjoyed more, were the Palestinians.”

-Kuby earned his Juris Doctorate in 1983 and then began practicing law.
-Among his many infamous clients was Colin Ferguson, a black gunman who -- on December 7, 1993 -- walked up the crowded aisle of a crowded Long Island, New York railroad car, shooting white and Asian passengers.
-Six were killed and nineteen were wounded.
-Kuby and Kunstler defended Ferguson in court, introducing a novel argument in his defense: "black rage."
-They attempted to convince the court that years of living in a supposedly racist and oppressive society had so clouded Ferguson's mind, that he was not acting willfully when he opened fire on the passengers.
-Ferguson rejected this defense strategy and dismissed the attorneys, choosing instead to represent himself before the court.
-He argued, in contradiction to dozens of police reports and eyewitness accounts, that he was innocent of the shootings and had been framed.
+One of Kuby's most infamous clients was Colin Ferguson, a black gunman who -- on December 7, 1993 -- systematically targeted a large number of white and Asian passengers aboard a crowded New York railroad car, killing six and wounding nineteen.
+When Kuby and Kunstler defended Ferguson in court, they claimed that years of living in a racist and oppressive American society had so clouded their client's mind with “black rage,” that he could not be held responsible for his violent actions.
+Ferguson, however, rejected this defense strategy and dismissed the attorneys, choosing instead to represent himself before the court and to claim that he was an innocent man who had been framed.
 Kuby and Kunstler then tried, unsuccessfully, to convince the court that Ferguson was insane.
-The defendant was eventually convicted and sentenced to six consecutive life terms.
+The defendant was eventually convicted and sentenced to six consecutive life terms in prison.

-In May of 2000, Kuby joined Ossie Davis, Mike Farrell, and members of the Revolutionary Communist Party, the National Lawyers Guild, and the Center for Constitutional Rights in signing a letter supporting protests and civil disobedience on behalf of convicted cop-killer Mumia Abu Jamal.
+In May of 2000, Kuby joined Ossie Davis, Mike Farrell, and members of the Revolutionary Communist Party, the National Lawyers Guild, and the Center for Constitutional Rights in signing a letter supporting protests and civil disobedience on behalf of the convicted cop-killer and Marxist icon Mumia Abu Jamal.

-An avowed Marxist (and atheist), Kuby acknowledges the historical failures of Marxism but nonetheless maintains that those failures make no dent in his devotion to that ideology.
-“Christianity,” Kuby analogizes, "has been around for 2,000 years and they haven't created paradise on earth.
+While Kuby acknowledges the historical failures of Marxism, he nonetheless maintains that those failures make no dent in his devotion to that ideology.
+“Christianity,” Kuby analogized in an interview, “has been around for 2,000 years and they haven't created paradise on earth.
 Should we throw Christianity out then?
 Marxism has only been around for 150 years, more or less.
 So we haven't created paradise yet.”
-“I really believe that if all the countries of the world were socialist," adds Kuby, “then paradise might be possible.”
+“I really believe that if all the countries of the world were socialist,” added Kuby, “then paradise might be possible.”

-By logical extension, Kuby views capitalism as a principal cause of evil and human suffering throughout the world.
-He contends, for example, that the capitalist United States historically has acquired its wealth from “slavery and ripping off the Third World.”
+In a similar vein, Kuby views capitalism as a principal cause of human evil and suffering throughout the world.
+He contends, for example, that the United States historically has acquired its wealth from “slavery and ripping off the Third World.”